gnikyt/gowith/README.md

 The with statement is used to wrap the execution of code with methods defined by an object.
 This allows common tasks to be encapsulated for convenient reuse.

-    // go doc -all
-    package gowith // import "github.com/gnikyt/gowith"

-    FUNCTIONS

-    func New[T any](ee EnterExiter[T], cf func(T) error) error
-        Accept an implementation of EnterExiter (ee).
-Accept a function which fires between Enter and Exit.
-Return an error (if any).

-    TYPES

-    type EnterExiter[T any] interface {
-            // On enter, return enter value (T) to pass to callable function.
-            Enter() (T, error)

-            // On exit, accept the enter value (T), return error (if any).
-            Exit(T, error) error
-    }
-        With interface to match Python's enter/exit.

 The executation of a with statement is done as followed:

 1. The `[EnterExiter]`'s `Enter()` method is invoked